flyingmylo/bug-report-to-umi/README.md

 # bug-report-to-umi

-The `package.json` in root directory is same. and the version of umi: `"umi": "^3.5.8",`
+The `package.json` in root directory of both projects are the same.
+And the version of umi: `"umi": "^3.5.8",`